originally posted on Concept Hub

 So if a person has a question that has not been addressed by one of their various online networks, where do they turn to?

 Wikipedia ranks among the 20 most visited Internet domains in the US, according to Hitwise.
 In spite of the controversy of the accuracy of information, more and more people see Wikipedia as a trusted resource because of the community that supports it.
 If someone sees inaccurate information or vandalism on the site they have the ability to go in and change it.
 If there is a question or dispute of what should be considered accurate there are forums for ongoing discussion.

 Following along in the same spirit is the latest trend of Social Q&A. Have a question about a city, a service, a product, or an idea?
 Ask the global community through sites such as Yahoo!
 Answers or LinkedIn Q&A.

 Interestingly enough I found this question on Yahoo!
 Answers;

 Wikipedia is an open forum.
 The sort of people who answer questions on YA can place and edit articles on Wikipedia.
-Yes all postings are checked by someone but they sure don’t know everything.
-It’s not an encyclopaedia, it is people just like you and me, claiming that what they are posting is fact.
+Yes, all postings are checked by someone but they sure don’t know everything.
+It’s not an encyclopedia, it is people just like you and me, claiming that what they are posting is fact.
 So much on Wiki is incorrect it’s not even funny.
 So why do you keep using it and claiming it as fact?